Military Science - MLS

 MLS 102 Introduction to Profession of Arms 3 Credits

-This course introduces Cadets to the personal challenges and competencies that are critical for adaptive leadership.
-Cadets learn the basic of the communications process and the importance for leader's to develop the essential skills to effectively communicate in the Army.
+Cadets learn the basics of the communications process and the importance for leaders to develop the essential skills to effectively communicate in the Army.
 Students will examine the Army Profession and what it means to be a professional in the US Army.
-Optional: Leadership Lab; three one-hour PRT sessions; one Joint FTX (JFTX) per semester.

 MLS 111 Leadership Lab 0 Credits